OrionUnix/Eisphora/README.md

 # Eisphora

-> 🧾 **Eisphora** is an open-source, secure-by-design crypto tax app — built in Django with no exposed REST API.
+> 🧾 **Eisphora** is an open-source, secure-by-design crypto tax app — built in Django.
-> 🧠 Local key derivation (Argon2/PBKDF2), AES-256 encryption, FIFO-based reporting, Julia-powered calculations.
-> 🔐 Frontend uses Django Templates + Tailwind + GSAP/Vue.js — minimal JS, no attack surface.
+> 🔐 A simple, completely stateless tool that processes CSV files in-memory to calculate your taxes.
 > 🇫🇷🇺🇸🇱🇺 Focused on privacy, legal clarity, and multilingual support.
 > ⚠️ Built by one developer, security first.
-Next.js/React-ready for future versions.

 **Eisphora** is an open-source web application designed to simplify crypto-related tax management.
 Initially focused on the French tax system, it aims to support the US, Luxembourg, and other jurisdictions.
 Developed by a solo developer, the project emphasizes **security**, **clarity**, and **long-term maintainability**.